ForensicTools/Chizel-475-2151_Patulski_Sigman/README.md

 ##Progress
 ###TO-DONE
-UI is laid out
+*UI is laid out
-Basic structure of app is designed
+*Basic structure of app is designed
-File System - Able to index file system to find files associated with cloud storage services
+*File System - Able to index file system to find files associated with cloud storage services
-Registry - Able to search registry for cloud storage services entries
+*Registry - Able to search registry for cloud storage services entries
 ###TO-DO
 * File System - parse files found and send data to the applications view.
 * Registry - parse information found and send data to the applications view.
 * RAM - accept ram dumps, analyze, and display info found.
+##View of Chizel
 ![Alt text](https://github.com/patulskitime/Chizel-475-2151_Patulski_Sigman/blob/master/Chizel.png)
+*Side Bar: Holds Action Buttons (ex: Create new case, Analyze OneDrive Files) *Gutter: Holds tree view of files found
+*Main Window Tab: Holds tabs to other main window displays *Main Window Display: displays information on what was found on the computer.
+*Main Window Console: loges what is happening to the application.

 ##The making of Chizel
 Chizel is made using web technologies made possible by